mattyjones/kraken/README.md

 the script must be run as root if the user is not in the sudo group

-we have an install script that does all the initial things and then maybe sets some kind of config file with varibales??

-then we have an update script?

-Could we just have some of the variables be env exports, such as the name and email in the git configs
+Could I just have some of the variables be env exports, such as the name and email in the git configs

-we should add a doc on how to do this per repo but set the main one to what ever the user wants to set it to via commandline questions.
+I should add a doc on how to do this per repo but set the main one to what ever the user wants to set it to via commandline questions.

 how do we deal with updates to the gitconfig, most likely the same as we do with the brew file, we could do a ifdef file https://www.freecodecamp.org/news/how-to-handle-multiple-git-configurations-in-one-machine/